BA (Hons) Professional Policing

 BCC-BBB (104-120)

-• The programme covers a wide-ranging areas of law, social science, policy and research skills essential to a policing career
+• The programme covers wide-ranging areas of law, social science, policy and research skills essential to a policing career

 About your course